Declaration of PSI Software AG in accordance with Article 161 of the German Stock Corporation Act (Aktiengesetz - AktG)

-PSI Software AG complies with the recommendations of the government commission for the German Corporate Governance Code in its version of February 7, 2017, with the following exceptions:
+PSI Software AG has complied and continues to comply with the recommendations of the Government Commission on the German Corporate Governance Code in the version dated December 16, 2019 since publication with the following exceptions:

-- Item 4.1.3: The Code recommends giving employees the opportunity to report, in a protected manner, suspected breaches of the law within the Company.
-The employees of PSI Software AG may contact the Compliance Committee at any time regarding information or complaints in relation to breaches of the law.
-Such information will be treated as confidential.
-This approach is appropriate and reflecting the company's risk situation.
-However, insofar as the Code recommends the opportunity of a protected, anonymous reporting system for employees and third parties, the Company declares that it deviates from the Code in this respect.
+- Recommendation A.2: The Code recommends giving employees the opportunity to report, in a protected manner, suspected violations of the law within the company.
+The employees of PSI Software AG can submit information or complaints regarding legal violations to the Compliance Committee.
+These are treated confidentially.
+This approach is appropriate and aligned with the risk situation of the company.
+However, insofar as the Code recommends the possibility of a protected, anonymous reporting system for employees, the recommendation is deviated from in this respect.

-- Item 5.3.3: The Supervisory Board has not formed a Nomination Committee, as all four shareholders’ representatives on the Supervisory Board are involved in nominating candidates for voting at the Annual General Meeting.
+- Recommendation D.5: The Supervisory Board has not formed a Nomination Committee, as all four shareholders’ representatives on the Supervisory Board are involved in nominating candidates for voting at the Annual General Meeting.

 Board of Directors and Supervisory Board